component-driven/component-driven-development/src/exercises/exercise01/Readme.md

 ### Getting started

-Run Styleguidist: `npm run exercise 1`.
+Run `npm start` and navigate to _Exercise 1_ in the sidebar.
+Use files in the `src/exercises/exercise01` folder.

 [React Styleguidist](https://react-styleguidist.js.org/) is a tool that we use as a workbench to develop component, and to generate a style guide.